SolidOS/solid-panes/Documentation/user-types.md

 An exception to this is if the view is the most relevant for a given resource, which makes sharing resources easier.

 For now we've introduced the user types "Developer" and "Power User".
-The former are assigned to views that deal with various data views (e.g. N3, RDF/XML, etc), while the latter are a catch-all for views that are either difficult to use or needs a bit of attention before they are reintroduced to non-technical users.
+The former are assigned to views that deal with various data views (e.g., N3, RDF/XML, etc.), while the latter are a catch-all for views that are either difficult to use or needs a bit of attention before they are reintroduced to non-technical users.